PromptECO/clariform/README.md

 The build generates a file `clariform.js` and opens a console in a Docker container, aliasing `clariform` with `node clariform.js`.

-Clariform is meant to be called from the command line.
+### Command Line

-Execute clariform in the console:
+Clariform can be called from the console command line:

 $$ `clariform --help`